Setup Assistant Tutorial¶

 Step 4: Add Planning Groups¶

 Planning groups are used for semantically describing different parts of your robot, such as defining what an arm is, or an end effector.

 - Click on the Planning Groups pane selector.

 - Click on Add Group and you should see the following screen:

-- We will first add Panda arm as a planning group
+- We will first add the PR2 right arm as a planning group

 - Choose kdl_kinematics_plugin/KDLKinematicsPlugin as the kinematics solver.
 Note: if you have a custom robot and would like a powerful custom IK solver, see Kinematics/IKFast